Space: 1999: Making of Series 2

-Relations between new producer Freiberger and the Year One veterans were strained.
+Relations between Freiberger and the Year One veterans were strained.
 Landau complained about stories he felt were lightweight or absurd when compared to the previous year's efforts.
 He wrote on the cover of one script: "I'm not going out on a limb for this show because I'm not in accord with what you're [Freiberger] doing as a result ... etc. I don't think I even want to do the promos—I don't want to push the show any more as I have in the past.
 It's not my idea of what the show should be.
 It's embarrassing to me if I am not the star of it and in the way I feel it should be.
 This year should be more important to it, not less important to it ...
 I might as well work less hard in all of them."
 Johnny Byrne said that Freiberger was a good man and good producer, but not good for Space: 1999.
 He had gotten them a second year after the cancellation, but the changes he made did not benefit the show.

 Principal photography came to an end on 23 December 1976 with "The Dorcons".
 An article regarding a third series was printed in the trade papers: "Now entrenched in its successful second season boom, ITC is looking forward to a third season with more fantastic events and additions, although mum's the word at the studio.
 They will only say that Maya and Miss Schell will be kept in and that the budget may be raised again, but that's all until final preparations and an official announcement are made."

-Series 3 (canceled)
+Cancelled series 3

 The producers and studio intended to continue the show with a third series.
 This was to be shorter than the previous two, with 13 episodes, for budget reasons.
 Maya was considered to be a successful character, and the producers began grooming her for a spinoff show.
 The "Maya" series was also intended to run for 13 episodes a year.

-As filming on Year Two came to its conclusion, it became apparent that there would be no third series, and the second series ended with the episode "The Dorcons".
+As filming on Year Two came to its conclusion, it became apparent that there would be no third series.
 The Maya spin-off was also abandoned.
-According to statements by Martin Landau on the Space: 1999/UFO – The Documentaries produced by Fanderson, the reason for cancellation was due to financier Lew Grade's decision to redirect funding to new movie projects, such as Raise the Titanic.
+According to statements by Martin Landau on the Space: 1999/UFO – The Documentaries produced by Fanderson, Space: 1999's ratings were not low, but its cancellation was due to financier Lew Grade's decision to redirect funding from Space: 1999 to his new movie projects, such as Raise the Titanic.